A History of Stateburg, South Carolina

 High Hills Baptist Church

-As Statesburg C.H., the town was granted a US Post Office on March 20, 1793, and its first Postmaster was Mr. John Horan.
-In 1858, the US Post Office Department officially changed its name to Statesburg.
-In 1877, the US Post Office Department officially changed its name to Statesburgh.
-In 1893, the US Post Office officially changed its name back to Statesburg.
-In 1902, the US Post Office Department officially changed its name to Stateburg.
+As Statesburg Court House, the town was granted a U.S. Post Office on March 20, 1793, and its first Postmaster was Mr. John Horan.
+It was in Claremont County until 1800, when it was then in the new Sumter District (county).
+In 1858, the Post Office Department officially changed its name to Statesburg.
+In 1877, the Post Office Department officially changed its name to Statesburgh.
+In 1893, the Post Office officially changed its name back to Statesburg.
+In 1902, the Post Office Department officially changed its name to Stateburg.
 It has been in continuous operation ever since inception in 1793..

 © 2007 - J.D.
 Lewis - PO Box 1188 - Little River, SC 29566 - All Rights Reserved